Australian brushturkey: Human interaction

 The Australian brushturkey can damage gardens when raking up the ground looking for food.
 It can also cause extensive damage to food crops.
 The New South Wales Department of Environment, Climate Change, and Water provides hints for living with brushturkeys in urban environments.

 They are sometimes hunted for food, including as part of the diet of Aboriginal Australians.
 Their eggs, which weigh on average 180 g, are also sometimes eaten.

 The Australian brushturkey is fully protected in Queensland.
 Under the Nature Conservation Act 1992 it is an offence to harm brush turkeys.
 A class 1 offence incurs 3000 penalty units ($483,900) or two years imprisonment.
 A class 4 offence incurs 100 penalty units ($16,130).

 In New South Wales, shooting a brush turkey has resulted in fines of up to A$22,000, under the Biodiversity Conservation Act.

+In urban areas, the Australian brushturkey scavenges food waste, including rubbish from bins and discarded food scraps, reflecting its opportunistic feeding behaviour and its expansion into suburban and city areas.